taskinoz/Twitch-Plays-Titanfall/README.md

 * Shoot - !shoot
 * Melee - !melee
 * Jump - !jump
-* Press X - pressx
+* Press X - !pressx
-* Press Y - pressv
+* Press Y - !pressv
 * Use/Interact - !use

 These commands will run for 1s unless proceded by `hold`. e.g `!holdforward`